 Visually complicated slideshows often detract from the information that they’re putting across.
 Considering each slide will only be shown for a handful of seconds, you’ll want to make sure the viewer focuses on the important elements.

 • Prepare the media in advance

 If you plan to use any images or intersperse recorded video clips – you should prepare them in advance.
-In particular you may want to make sure the resolution of the photos or videos you’re using are a match as if they’re lower the quality will look poor.
+In particular, you may want to make sure the resolution of the photos or videos you’re using is a match as if they’re lower the quality will look poor.

 • Record the voiceover using a good microphone